MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/graphql/static-web-app-graphql/introduction.md

 - [Node.js and npm](https://nodejs.org/en/download) - installed to your local machine.
 - [Visual Studio Code](https://code.visualstudio.com/) - installed to your local machine.
-    - [Azure Static Web Apps](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps) - used to deploy React app to Azure Static Web app.
+    - [Azure Static Web Apps](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps) - used to deploy React app to Azure Static Web Apps.
     - [Azure Databases](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb) - used to create the Cosmos DB.
 - [Azure Cosmos DB local emulator](/azure/cosmos-db/local-emulator) - allows you to use a local Cosmos DB.
 - [Git](https://git-scm.com/downloads) - used to push to GitHub - which activates the GitHub action.